sdpython/mlprodict/README.rst

     pip install mlprodict

-The package includes a runtime for *onnx*.
+The package includes a runtime for *ONNX*.
 That's why there is a limited number of dependencies.
 However, some features relies on *sklearn-onnx*, *onnxruntime*, *scikit-learn*.
 They can be installed with the following instructions: